10 Non-Toxic Kitchen Swaps for 2026 (Cookware, Storage & Safe Kitchen Essentials)

 6. The Tool Swap: Ditch Plastic Utensils for Wood, Silicone, or Steel

-The Problem: Most black plastic spatulas are made from recycled electronic waste and can contain hidden flame retardants.
-Even "BPA-free" plastic can melt or warp at high temperatures, shedding chemicals and microplastics directly into your stir-fry.
+The Problem: Some black plastic spatulas have been found to contain flame retardants from recycled electronic waste — and even "BPA-free" plastic can melt or warp at high temperatures, shedding chemicals and microplastics directly into your stir-fry.
+The safest move is just to stop guessing.

 The Solution: Natural wood, food-grade silicone, or stainless steel.
 These materials are heat-stable, won't melt into your dinner, and don't react with your food.